 - Participate in ongoing professional training to make them aware of best current practices and how-to’s for installing GAF roofing materials

-- The warranties are generally considered the best in the industry: Comparing the fine print on warranties from GAF, CertainTeed, Owens Corning and other top brands shows that each has its strong points.
-GAF are considered the best, and roofing installers want a product the manufacturer will stand behind.
+- The warranties are generally considered the best in the industry: Comparing the fine print on warranties from GAF, CertainTeed, Owens Corning, and other top brands, shows that each has its strong points.
+GAF warranties are considered the best, and roofing installers want a product the manufacturer will stand behind.
 Otherwise, the roofer takes the blame for issues.

-- GAF’s best lines show excellent durability: GAF’s most popular shingles including Timberline, Grand Sequoia, Grand Canyon and Glenwood are well made with fiberglass-mesh reinforced asphalt.
-Shingles are built in multiple fused layers, and when installed provide three to five layers of protection to the roof, depending on which line it is.
+- GAF’s best lines show excellent durability: GAF’s most popular shingles including Timberline, Grand Sequoia, Grand Canyon (ultra premium shingle) and Glenwood (ultra premium shingle) are well made with fiberglass-mesh reinforced asphalt.
+GAF laminate shingles are built in multiple fused layers, and when installed, provide three to five layers of protection to the roof, depending on which line of shingle it is.

-- Impact resistant GAF shingles do what they’re supposed to do: GAF Timberline ArmorShield II and Grand Sequoia IR shingles are both UL 2218 Class 4 rated.
-This means that a 1.25” steel ball dropped twice onto the same spot of the shingle from 12 feet will not damage it.
-CertainTeed, Owens-Corning and Atlas are also among competing brands that make Class 4 shingles.
+- Impact resistant (AS) GAF shingles do what they’re supposed to do: GAF Timberline ArmorShield II and Grand Sequoia ArmorShield shingles are both UL 2218 Class 4 impact-resistance rated.
+This means that a 2” steel ball dropped twice onto the same spot of the shingle from 20 feet height will not damage it.

 Why homeowners like GAF shingles: Homeowners often prefer GAF products for the same reasons contractors and inspectors give them high ratings.

-- Good options in every price range: From affordable 25-year three-tab shingles to upscale shingles, to specialty shingles resistant to impact, stain-protection and solar-reflective shingles, GAF has good options for any homeowner.
+- Good options in every price range: From the affordable 25-year three-tab strip shingles to upscale (ultra-premium) shingles, to specialty shingles that are resistant to hail impact, and solar-reflective energy-efficient shingles, GAF has good options for any homeowner.

-- Upgraded warranties: As noted, when a roofer certified “Master Elite” by GAF installs the shingles, better warranties are offered.
-For example, the 100% coverage before the warranty is prorated is extended from 10 years to 50 years, and workmanship (install quality) is extended from zero years up to 25 years, on GAF dimensional shingles.
+- Upgraded warranties: As noted, when a roofer certified “Master Elite” by GAF installs GAF shingles, better warranties are offered.
+For example, the 100% coverage before the warranty is prorated, is extended from 10 years to 50 years, and workmanship (installation quality) is extended from zero years up to 25 years on GAF dimensional shingles.

 Roofing contractor concerns about GAF shingles: Here’s what roofers have to say when asked about their criticisms of GAF.